eduardapontel/image-editor/README.md

 ```

 This will resize the image image.jpg to a width of 800 pixels and rotate it by 90 degrees.
 The resized image will be saved to ./temp/output_resize.jpg and then compressed to ./compressed/.

+## How to Contribute

+If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.